galmyk/nidgen/README.md

 # Iranian National Code Generator

+> **TLDR**:
+> You can use this tool to create dictionary files filled with valid
+> Iranian national codes to use as a dictionary file for `wifite` or
+> other WiFi and password cracking tools.

 I don't have wired connection and I have to use one of the Iranian mobile operators for my internet connection.
 Unfortunately, due to military unrest in the middle east, internal political and social